chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 Tuple expressions or tuple arguments with default argument intent are two examples of referential tuples.
 They store elements by reference where it makes sense to do so.
-Light tuples may be viewed as analagous to a group of routine arguments that each have default argument intent.
+Light tuples may be viewed as analagous to a group of function arguments that each have default argument intent.

 Tuple variables or tuple arguments with ``in`` intent are two examples of value tuples.
 They store all elements by value and will make a copy of each element.
-Heavy tuples may be viewed as analagous to a group of routine arguments that each have the ``in`` intent.
+Heavy tuples may be viewed as analagous to a group of function arguments that each have the ``in`` intent.

 In short, some or all of the elements of a referential tuple may be references, while a value tuple will never contain a reference.